Countdown to Graduation

 Graduation Rehearsal – Competition Center, 10:00 a.m. to 2:00 p.m.

-We want to make sure you look good and know just what to do at your graduation ceremony.
+We want to ensure you look good and know what to do at the ceremony.

 NOTE: Attendance at rehearsal is mandatory to participate in graduation.